 Down tumbled my shaky nonchalance.
 I did what you do then: I shared the article with friends.
 One mom with college-age kids, perhaps sensing my frayed nerves, pooh-poohed the whole thing.
 “No way,” she told me; raising littles, for her, had been much more difficult or stressful than shepherding middle-schoolers.

 OK, deep breaths, I thought.
 Maybe she was right.
 I consoled myself with the idea that with every passing year, my daughter would be increasingly able — if not unfailingly willing — to discuss ideas.
 She’d discover new books, and I would play for her all the best old bands.
 I would introduce her to PJ Harvey and Liz Phair, hook her on Bowie and Radiohead.
-We’d watch movies together.
+We’d watch TV and movies together.
 Coffee shop hangs, weekend hikes.
 Middle school.
 It would be delightful.

 And it would be terrifying.
 Up until now, the role of mother had seemed to me one of more or less clear-cut requirements and judgment calls.
 My daughter had always had precious little control.
 My husband and I, and her teachers in their specific capacities, called the shots, drew the lines.
 Now, for better and for worse, she possessed a widening gyre of agency.
 Now she could analyze and decide for herself.
 Now, she would look more and more to her peers for direction.
 Those peers teemed, a shadowy and slightly smelly crowd in the hallways of my mind; they smirked and whispered in a fortress afoul with hormones, silly trends and bad pop music earworms.
 They made garden-variety friend drama at best, waged psychological warfare at worst.

 “Ten is just…” a friend of mine said over dinner one day last spring.
 Her face lit up rapturously.